Small-time fluctuations for sub-Riemannian diffusion loops

 and set $\tilde\mu^{x,x}=\tilde\mu^{0,0,\R^d}\circ\rho^{-1}$.
 This is the desired limiting probability measure on $T\Omega^{0,0}$. \begin{thm}[Convergence of the rescaled diffusion bridge measures] Let $M$ be a connected smooth manifold and fix $x\in M$.
 Let $\lo$ be a second order partial differential operator on $M$ such that, for all $f\in C^\infty(M)$,

 with respect to a locally invariant positive smooth measure, and where the smooth non-negative quadratic form $a$ on $T^*M$ has a sub-Riemannian structure and the smooth one-form $\beta$ on $M$ satisfies $\|a(\beta,\beta)\|_\infty<\infty$.
-Then the rescaled diffusion loop measures $\tilde\mu_\eps^{x,x}$ converge weakly to the probability measure $\tilde\mu^{x,x}$ on $T\Omega^{0,0}$ as $\eps\to 0$. \end{thm} We obtain this result by localising the following theorem.
-It imposes an additional constraint on the map $\theta$ which ensures that we can rely on the tools of Malliavin calculus to prove it.
+Then the rescaled diffusion loop measures $\tilde\mu_\eps^{x,x}$ converge weakly to the probability measure $\tilde\mu^{x,x}$ on $T\Omega^{0,0}$ as $\eps\to 0$. \end{thm} We prove this result by localising Theorem~\ref{propn:convofbridges}.
+As a consequence of the localisation argument, Theorem~\ref{thm:convofbridges} remains true under the weaker assumption that the smooth vector fields giving the sub-Riemannian structure are only locally defined.
+The theorem below imposes an additional constraint on the map $\theta$ which ensures that we can rely on the tools of Malliavin calculus to prove it.
 As we see later, the existence of such a diffeomorphism $\theta$ is always guaranteed. \begin{thm} Fix $x\in\R^d$.
 Let $X_0,X_1,\dots,X_m$ be smooth bounded vector fields on $\R^d$, with bounded derivatives of all orders, which satisfy the strong H\"ormander condition everywhere and suppose that $X_0(y)\in\operatorname{span} \{X_1(y),\dots,X_m(y)\}$ for all $y\in\R^d$.
 Set

 Assume that the smooth map $\theta\colon\R^d\to\R^d$ is a global diffeomorphism with bounded derivatives of all positive orders and an adapted chart at $x$.
 Then the rescaled diffusion loop measures $\tilde\mu_\eps^{x,x}$ converge weakly to the probability measure $\tilde\mu^{x,x}$ on $T\Omega^{0,0}$ as $\eps\to 0$. \end{thm} Note that the limiting measures with respect to two different choices of admissible diffeomorphisms $\theta_1$ and $\theta_2$ are related by the Jacobian matrix of the transition map $\theta_2\circ\theta_1^{-1}$.